iconclass/server/src/help/search.md

 With the help of a few examples we shall illustrate the editorial revisions and evaluate the role of Iconclass in the historiographic process and the survival of colonial and racist ideas.

 The first of these is a drawing by Bernard Naudin, published on March 11th 1905, in the journal [L'Assiette au beurre](https://gallica.bnf.fr/ark:/12148/bpt6k1048124h/f5.item).
 The drawing is a political caricature dealing with a shocking event that took place on the 14th of July, 1903.
-During the celebration of _Bastille day_ in Brazzaville, a young Congolese prisoner called Pakpa, was brutally executed by the French soldier Fernand Gaud with of a stick of dynamite.
+During the celebration of _Bastille day_ in Brazzaville, a young Congolese prisoner called Pakpa, was brutally executed by the French soldier Fernand Gaud with a stick of dynamite.

           {{% aimg 14juillet %}}